Interplay between disorder and topology in Thouless pumping on a superconducting quantum processor

 To exploit disorder rather than to eliminate it, we experimentally investigate Thouless pumping induced by disorder on a 41-qubit superconducting processor.
-Since it is challenging to precisely control the adiabatic cyclic evolution of a multi-qubit system with disorder, we employ a Floquet engineering technique~\cite{cai_observation_2019,zhao_probing_2022,shi2022observing} to realize Thouless pumping by simultaneously varying on-site potentials and hopping strengths~\cite{supp_cite}.
+Since it is challenging to precisely control the adiabatic cyclic evolution of a multi-qubit system with disorder, we employ a Floquet engineering technique~\cite{cai_observation_2019,zhao_probing_2022,shi2022observing} to realize Thouless pumping by simultaneously varying the on-site potentials and hopping strengths~\cite{supp_cite}.
 We experimentally demonstrate bulk topological pumping during different pumping trajectories in the clean limit.
 We also observe the breakdown of quantized pumping, when the strength of the random on-site potential disorder increases.
-For a topologically trivial double-loop pumping trajectory, we observe topological pumping that is induced by on-site disorder of a uniform random distribution.
+For a topologically trivial double-loop pumping trajectory, we observe topological pumping induced by the on-site disorder of a uniform random distribution.
 Moreover, we experimentally demonstrate emergent topological pumping induced by quasi-periodic hopping disorder, which is related to the dynamic version of topological Anderson insulators (TAI)~\cite{li_tai_2009,groth_theory_2009,meier_observation_2018,stutzer_tai_2018,liu_topological_2020,wu_quantized_2022}.
-Our results pave the way for studying topological phases in the presence of disorder on quantum simulating platforms~\cite{georgescu_quantum_2014,you_atomic_2011,satzinger_realizing_2021,semeghini_probing_2021,daley_practical_2022,zhang_digital_2022,li2023mapping}. \\ \\ \textbf{System and model} \\ Our experiments are performed on a 1D superconducting processor, named \emph{Chuang-tzu}, consisting of 43 nearest-neighbor-coupled and frequency-tunable transmon qubits~\cite{shi2022observing}.
+Our results will inspire further investigations of topological phases in the presence of disorder on quantum simulating platforms~\cite{georgescu_quantum_2014,you_atomic_2011,gu_microwave_2017,Cheng2023,satzinger_realizing_2021,semeghini_probing_2021,daley_practical_2022,zhang_digital_2022,li2023mapping}. \\ \\ \textbf{System and model} \\ Our experiments are performed on a 1D superconducting processor, named \emph{Chuang-tzu}, consisting of 43 nearest-neighbor-coupled and frequency-tunable transmon qubits~\cite{shi2022observing}.
 In our experiments, 41 qubits ($Q_j$ with $j$ varying from 1 to 41) are used, and the system Hamiltonian is written as $\hat{H}_0=\sum_{j}[(g_{j,j+1}\hat{a}_j^{\dagger}\hat{a}_{j+1}+\mathrm{H.c.})+\omega_j\hat{n}_j]$, where $\hat{a}^{\dagger}$ ($\hat{a}$) denotes the hard-core bosonic creation (annihilation) operator~\cite{yan_strongly_2019}, $\hat{n}=\hat{a}^{\dagger}\hat{a}$ is the number operator, and $g_{j,j+1}$ is the nearest-neighbor (NN) hopping strength.

 To experimentally demonstrate a disorder-induced pumping process, we simulate the tight-binding Rice-Mele (RM) model with on-site potential disorder or hopping disorder, of which the Hamiltonian can be expressed as~\cite{rice_elementary_1982}: